Final Fantasy IV: North American localization

 Because the previous two installments of the Final Fantasy series had not been localized and released in North America at the time, Final Fantasy IV was distributed as Final Fantasy II to maintain naming continuity.
 This remained the norm until the release of Final Fantasy VII in North America (after the release of Final Fantasy VI under the title of Final Fantasy III) and subsequent releases of the original Final Fantasy II and III on various platforms.
-Final Fantasy II has since gone under the title Final Fantasy IV.
+The game has since gone under the title Final Fantasy IV in all subsequent ports (sans the Wii Virtual Console).

 The English localization of Final Fantasy IV retains the storyline, graphics, and sound of the original, but the developers significantly reduced the difficulty for beginning gamers.
 Square was worried that western fans would find it difficult to adjust to the game's complexity due to not having played the previous two entries, so decreased the overall depth considerably.
 Other changes include the removal of overt Judeo-Christian religious references and certain potentially objectionable graphics.
 For example, the magic spell "Holy" was renamed "White", and all references to prayer were eliminated; the Tower of Prayers in Mysidia was renamed the Tower of Wishes.
 Direct references to death were also omitted, although several characters clearly die during the course of the game.
 The translation was changed in accordance with Nintendo of America's censorship policies (at a time before the formation of the ESRB and its rating system).